ayperiKhudaybergenova/Task-12/README.md

 ## Current Status (Overview)

--by 31.10.25 : reading releated papers
+-by 31.10.25    reading releated papers

 https://arxiv.org/pdf/2305.16646

 https://aclanthology.org/2025.acl-long.1269.pdf?utm_source=chatgpt.com

--by 07.11.25:Running the first code with what provided.
+-by 07.11.25   Running the first code with what provided.

--by 14.11.25: First presentation.
+-by 14.11.25   First presentation.

 ## Prioritized TODO List with Known Issues and details.